-- Facebook safety check: This social media feature is used through the Facebook app.
-The way it works: If enough people in an affected area post about n disaster, Facebook’s Safety Check is activated.
+- Facebook safety check: This feature is used through the Facebook app.
+The way it works: If enough people in an affected area post about a disaster, Facebook’s Safety Check is activated.
 When you visit Facebook you will be prompted to go to the Safety Check page to mark yourself (and facility) as safe to let your Facebook friends and followers know you and your residents are safe.
 You can also see which friends have marked themselves safe and invite more friends to Safety Check to find or give help during a disaster.

 Should you choose to incorporate any of the above into your emergency plan, it is recommended you do a trial run using the technology and continue to practice its use in drills to keep skills current and install updates as required.